 Before we dig into the details of Chase’s Ultimate Rewards program, let’s explore which cards actually let you earn this valuable travel currency.

 With the Chase Sapphire Preferred Card, you’ll earn 2x points on travel and dining and 1x points on all other purchases.
 For a limited time, you’ll also earn 50,000 points after you spend just $4,000 on your card within 90 days.
 Those points are worth $500 in top value gift cards or cash back or more than $600 in travel.
 Conversely, you can transfer these points to any of this programs’ travel partners.
 More on that in a minute.
 The $95 annual fee on this card is waived the first year.

 This is a great card and typically the first one we recommend to newbies.
 Honestly, with this card, you can’t go wrong.

 Chase Sapphire Reserve Card

-While I love all Chase cards that earn Ultimate Rewards points, the Chase Sapphire Reserve Card really stands out in a class of its own.
+While I love all cards that earn Ultimate Rewards points, the Chase Sapphire Reserve Card is in a class of its own.
 This card offers the same 50,000 point signup bonus as the Preferred card, yet it offers a ton of important travel benefits most people love.
 For starters, you’ll get a $300 annual travel credit you can use for any type of travel.
 Beyond the travel credit, you’ll also get more value out of your points when you book travel through the Chase Ultimate Rewards portal.
 Last but not least, you’ll get a Priority Pass Select airport lounge membership as a cardholder perk.
 Of course, this card does come with a $450 annual fee, so you’ll definitely want to weigh the pros and cons before you sign up.

 Ink Business Preferred Credit Card